 Placing Blame Where It’s Deserved After a Trailer Hitch Fails and Causes an Accident

 While responsibility for the accident may appear cut and dry, when a trailer hitch malfunctions or fails, there may be additional parties also at fault.
-Parties that can be held legally liable for the accident could include:
+Individuals and companies that can be held legally liable for the accident could include:

 - The Vehicle Operator – Driver error is a leading cause of most runaway trailer accidents.
 Negligence can include distracted driving, improperly securing cargo, failing to adequately maintain the towed vehicle, trailer in tow and all connecting components.